BBWC FACILITATION TEAM

 In 2015 Shani received their Masters degree in Community Practice and Policy Work from Bryn Mawr College's Graduate School of Social Work and Social Research.
 Following this they became a whistle blower to address the anti-black policies and practices within the Philadelphia AIDS Service non profit sector.
 In January of 2016 Shani Akilah visioned and created the Black and Brown Workers Collective (BBWC).
 Shortly thereafter in 2017, and in Community with Dominique London and Abdul-Aliy Muhammad, they cofounded what is now the Black and Brown Workers Cooperative.
 The BBWC has successfully Impacted change in the power structures of Philadelphia’s gayborhood and more broadly speaking throughout Philadelphia.
 From the removal of anti black people in power (see gayborhood racism, Mazzoni Center, and former councilwoman Jannie Blackwell) to impacting city wide policy, supporting Mazzoni workers in unionizing, and more recently housing victories around housing for low income community land trusts and the passing of sealed eviction legislation the BBWC has and continues to transform spaces in service of Black and Brown marginalized communities.

-Today Shani focuses on continuing to teach decolonial theory and pedagogy, build Curriculum rooted in Liberatory practice, provide organizing and political education training to the cooperative and community, facilitate restorative justice processes and provide wholistic healing resources through their african diasporic spiritual and Reiki practices.
+Today Shani focuses on continuing to teach decolonial theory and pedagogy, build Curriculum rooted in Liberatory practice, provide organizing and political education training to the cooperative and community, facilitate restorative justice processes and provide wholistic healing resources through their african diasporic practices, Reiki practice, and death doula practice.

 A Black Anarchist, Shani believes that strong Communities do not need representatives, but rather resources to assist them in moving more deeply towards their Liberation.
 They believe that we are not simply planting the seeds of Liberation—but that we will see complete Liberation in this lifetime.